tmtsoftware/esw-ts/docs/src/main/clients/location/location-service.md

 : @@snip [Location-Service](../../../../../example/src/documentation/location/locationExample.ts) { #resolve }

 ### track
-This API takes a type of Connection to be tracked and the calback function for that connection which will be called when the connection's location is updated or removed.
+This API takes a type of Connection to be tracked, and the callback function for that connection which will be called when the connection's location is updated or removed.

 The following example shows track API can be called: